jrgamez/CS573-dataviz-final-project-report/README.md

 ## Open Questions

- * I want to use dynamic plots but I don´t know how to create functions to send the parameters
+ * I want to explore more some interactions but I'm having problems understading the events on the browser and how to handle them.
+Are there more videos about it?
+ * How can I create functions to do the plots once I already created one?
+I don't know other way of referencing a feature in an object than object.feature
- * I had problems processing my data to create some plot on the homeworks.
-Do I need to create my own functions to do the grouping or D3 has some functions already implemented?
-Also if there are, where can I find the documentatio?
+ * I had problems processing my data to create some plots on the homework.
+Do I need to create my own functions to do the groupings or D3 has some functions already implemented to process the data and group it?
+Where can I find the documentation?